QUICK ANSWER

 What to do differently: Every time you study a concept, push yourself past the definition.
 Do not stop at "an assignment transfers all remaining rights under a lease."
 Ask: what happens to the original tenant's liability after an assignment versus a sublease?
 What if the lease prohibits assignment without landlord consent and the tenant assigns anyway?
 What if the landlord accepts rent from the assignee without objecting?

 If you can answer those follow-up questions, you are studying at the right level.
-If you cannot, you are studying at the level the course taught, which is the level that produces a 52% pass rate.
+If you cannot, you are studying at the level many courses emphasize, which is not enough by itself for a scenario-heavy state exam.

 The tricky questions strategy guide breaks down how the exam uses familiar language to test unfamiliar applications, with examples from every major content area.